 James is also a graduate of the School of Fly-fishing and The Leader’s Institute.
-He is a member of the Cherry Creek Anglers Chapter of Trout Unlimited.
+He is a member of the Cherry Creek Anglers Chapter of Trout Unlimited, and currently serves as their board secretary.
 James, along with his wife Becky, son, Graydon, and daughter, Ellie, enjoy spending a great deal of time in the Rocky Mountains, fly-fishing, skiing, and enjoying all that the mountains have to offer.

 GREGG GREENFIELD is Northern Prairies’ newest director.
 Gregg is a partner in the Sioux Falls law firm of Boyce, Greenfield, Pashby and Welk, LLP.
 He is a member of the State Bar of South Dakota and the American Bar Association, and has extensive experience in the areas of real estate, environmental law and closely held businesses, as well as experience in legislative and legal issues relating to water development and brownfield properties.
 He is a former board member and chairman of the South Dakota Board of Natural Resources (1996 – 2004).
 Current memberships include South Dakota Auto Dealers Association, South Dakota Trucking Association, and National Association of Dealer Council.
 He is presently on the First Lutheran Church Council, and has served on the Volunteers of America Board of Directors.

 Gregg attended George Washington University, graduating with distinction in 1985, and the University of South Dakota School of Law, earning his J.D. in 1989.
 He is an avid outdoorsman and especially loves archery hunting for turkey, deer and elk.
 Gregg and his wife Julie make their home in Sioux Falls and are the parents of two boys.